Tiffanytliem/rc0323-code-solutions/dom-events/dom-events-quiz-notes.md

     ```js
     element.addEventListener('click', handleClick())
     ```
-  this one is defining a new function in the argument to use it as a callback function
+  this one is using a handleClick() method of the listener object.

 ## Notes